ybvau/bryanhj/content/posts/UAS/eval.md

 ### Cartographics
 1. I had brief experience the semester prior.
 I'd put myself at a 2.
 2. I appreciated running through the cartographic topics and what needs to be known.
 According to the feedback I received later in the semester, it appears I had been basing my education off of incorrect factors (not accounting for a few very poor answers on my end).
+Seeing as how this was fudnamental, it makes sense I was confused later in the semester.
+I hadn't had anybody to tell me I was wrong about things until its close.
 I wouldn't consider myself an expert by any means.
 2
 3. Tactile is imperative.
 5
 4. ArcPro takes time to work with, and it likely takes multiple exercises further than simply having students run through it once.
 I feel we can maange if that's the case, but routinely running through the same thing -- a lot like the parachute folding assignment -- is an amazing way to reinforce the education.